 The tour ended further down in Passeig de Gràcia, admiring the colors of the wonderful Casa Batllò that sits beside Josep Puig i Cadafalch‘s masterpiece Casa Ametller and Luis Domenech Montaner‘s creation Casa Lleó Morera.

-From the beautiful roof of La Pedrera it’s possible to catch a fleeting glimpse of La Sagrada Familia, the church that is considered Gaudi’s absolute masterpiece, although he didn’t even see it completed.
+From the beautiful roof of La Pedrera it’s possible to catch a fleeting glimpse of La Sagrada Familia, the church that is considered Gaudi’s absolute masterpiece, although he didn’t even see it completed, and one of the main Barcelona attractions.
 After having admired some of the precious works of Barcelona’s most famous architect, it just wouldn’t have sounded right to leave the city without seeing La Sagrada Familia.
 I stayed in Barcelona for only one day, so I didn’t have enough time to visit the church inside, also because when I arrived the queue was still too long.

-But I’m glad I did go, I managed to take pictures of the church all around, a true breathtaking masterpiece that is now a great reason for me to go back to Barcelona.
+But I’m glad I did go, I managed to take pictures of the church all around, a truly breathtaking masterpiece that is now a great reason for me to go back to Barcelona.